ppy/osu-wiki/news/2025/2025-03-06-performance-points-star-rating-updates.md

 ### Speed PP punishment for scores with high tapping deviation

-A [change](https://github.com/ppy/osu/pull/30907) proposed by [Givikap120](https://osu.ppy.sh/users/10560705) has been created in order to nerf speed PP on scores with a very high tapping deviation.
+A [change](https://github.com/ppy/osu/pull/30907) proposed by ::Givikap120::{ user-id=10560705 } has been created in order to nerf speed PP on scores with a very high tapping deviation.

-Tapping deviation is a statistic similar to unstable rate created by [Frostium](https://osu.ppy.sh/users/8202998), combining a score's hit statistics, OD and amount of difficult "speed notes" (high-strain notes relevant to speed PP) in a beatmap.
+Tapping deviation is a statistic similar to unstable rate created by ::Frostium::{ user-id=8202998 }, combining a score's hit statistics, OD and amount of difficult "speed notes" (high-strain notes relevant to speed PP) in a beatmap.

 This deviation is used to punish speed PP if the deviation is deemed "too high" for a beatmap's difficulty and is assumed to have been tapped improperly.
 This primarily addresses scores using the "rake tapping" technique while also nerfing other forms of improper tapping.